+The Epilepsy Foundation’s mission is to lead the fight to overcome the challenges of living with epilepsy and to accelerate therapies to stop seizures, find cures, and save lives.
+They accomplish their mission through providing programs and services, promoting awareness, public advocacy, and research.
 The Epilepsy Foundation’s Epilepsy.com has volumes of information for families with epilepsy and clinicians.
-Epilepsy.com provides connections to other families with epilepsy--both via online and in your local community--and information--about new treatments, seizure management, patient rights, new research, and more.
+Epilepsy.com provides connections to other families with epilepsy--both via online and in your local community--and information--about new treatments and therapies, tips on seizure management, advocacy for people with epilepsy, new research, and more.

 Citizens United for Research in Epilepsy (CURE), was founded by Susan Axelrod and a group of parents of children with epilepsy who wanted to protect their children from seizures and the side effects of medications.
 CURE's mission is to cure epilepsy, transforming and saving millions of lives.
 Since its inception in 1998, CURE has been at the forefront of epilepsy research, raising more than $40 million to fund research and other initiatives that will lead the way to a cure for epilepsy.